Plumsail/documents-docs/source/document-generation/pptx/pictures.rst

 .. note:: Resizing of the image is not supported yet for PPTX templates.

-After I run the Microsoft flow the dummy picture will be replaced with a real picture.
+After I run the Microsoft flow, the dummy picture will be replaced with a real one.

 Insert pictures from public URL